EmploymentOS for your Business

 Should an employee be given notice of termination?

 The process to terminate an employee’s work contract usually involves a period of notice that states in writing when their employment will end.
 The length of this period varies, depending on how old the employee is and how long they’ve been working at the company.
+It is also possible to end employment immediately and make a payment “in lieu” of notice.
+Casual employees are not entitled to notice periods.

 Summary dismissal